AlexiWolf/wolf_engine_old/README.md

 to do things *The Wolf Engine Way (TM)*.

-The main motivations for building Wolf Engine was to learn about how games / game engines work under the hood (no better way to learn than by doing after-all), and to provide a production-ready system for future game projects.
+The main motivations for building Wolf Engine was to learn about how games / game engines work under the hood and to provide a production-ready system for future game projects.

 ### Features